Beetroot fennel and walnut dip

-There’s nothing quite like beetroot in our opinion – it’s a brilliantly versitile vegetable.
+There’s nothing quite like beetroot in our opinion – it’s a brilliantly versatile vegetable.
 It plays its part is our salad counter through most of the late summer and into the winter months and we also make a velvety beetroot and dill soup that is great hot or cold.
-We love beetroot so much that we decided to squeeze another recipe through our kitchen and make a dip this year.
-This is perfect with hot toast and crumbled blue cheese or as an accompaniment to a smoked mackeral salad.
+We love beetroot so much that we decided to squeeze another recipe through our kitchen and make a dip.
+This is perfect with hot toast and crumbled blue cheese or as an accompaniment to a smoked mackerel salad.

 Set the oven to 160°C

 Cut the crust off a slice of good quality bread and dice into cubes.

 Scrub your beetroot clean and remove the leaves, if you are lucky enough to find them with them still on (you can blanch and use them in a salad or a stir fry).

 Peel the garlic.

 Juice 1 lemon this should yield 50ml if its a good juicy one.